phetsims/calculus-grapher/doc/implementation-notes.md

   curve for it to be considered differentiable.
 The default value is 12.
 - `allPoints` shows all the curve points as circles in a scatter plot.
 The default value is false.
 - `cusps` shows all the cusps points as circles in a scatter plot.
 The default value is false.
+- `numericalLabels` shows axes with tick mark and numerical labels.
+The default value is false.

 ### Curve Hierarchy